PolinaKirichenko/flows_ood/README.md

-# Why Normalizing Flows Fail to DetectOut-of-Distribution Data
+# Why Normalizing Flows Fail to Detect Out-of-Distribution Data
 This repository contains experiments for the paper

 _Why Normalizing Flows Fail to DetectOut-of-Distribution Data_